newrelic-experimental/nr-terraform-json-dashboard-examples/readme.md

 # New Relic Terraform Dashboards from JSON Templates
-This example shows how you can use the newrelic_dashboards_json resource to provision dashboards.
-It includes an example for composing a dashboard from configuration, making it easy to build complex dashboards with ease.
+This example shows how you can use the [newrelic_one_dashboards_json](https://registry.terraform.io/providers/newrelic/newrelic/latest/docs/resources/one_dashboard_json) resource to provision dashboards.
+It includes an example for composing a dashboard from configuration (both manual and NRQL sourced), making it easy to build complex dashboards with ease.

 * [dash_basic.tf](dash_basic.tf) - the simplest example, copy your dashboard to clipboard and paste the json into the basic.json file.
 * [dash_replacer.tf](dash_replacer.tf) - this example takes the same dashboard but replaces some values in the title and NRQL account id's using replace().